Parth Chawla

 Working Papers

-Summary This paper uses a machine learning-based survey-to-survey imputation method (SWIFT-plus) to estimate poverty in Afghanistan following the Taliban's return to power in August 2021.
+Summary This paper uses a machine learning-based survey-to-survey imputation method to estimate poverty in Afghanistan following the Taliban's return to power in August 2021.
 A model trained on the 2019/20 Expenditure and Labor Force Survey is used to predict household consumption in the 2023 Afghanistan Welfare Monitoring Survey, a phone survey drawn from the same sampling frame.
 The results show that 48.3 percent of the population was poor as of April-June 2023, a 4 percentage point decline since the same months in 2020.
 This decline was driven by falling rural poverty, while urban poverty remained unchanged.

 Research in Progress